playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/script-attributes.md

 MyScript.attributes.add("texture", {type: "asset", assetType: "texture", array: true});
 ```

-The Asset attribute let's you reference an project asset in your script.
+The Asset attribute let's you reference a project asset in your script.
 The asset attribute also supports the `array` property to let you specify a list of assets, and the `assetType` property which limits the attribute to assets of a particular type, e.g. "texture", "material", "model".

 ### Color attribute